The Story of Astialiisa

 Astialiisa Shop from outside

-Arranging exhibitions has continued as one of our traditions at Astialiisa, and we continue to arrange exhibitions once or twice a year to showcase different aspects of Finnish design history.
-Through these exhibitions I have had the pleasure of collaborating with collectors, as well as design museums and researchers, and to learn from the best people in the industry.
+Arranging exhibitions was one of our traditions at Astialiisa.
+Through these exhibitions I had the pleasure of collaborating with collectors, as well as design museums and researchers, and to learn from the best people in the industry.
 Ever since the first exhibition I have contributed to book publications, articles, TV and radio programmes, both in Finland and internationally, and I often give out expert advice on Finnish vintage dishes.
-Astialiisa’s comprehensive reference library is also available for anyone to use in the store.

 “Someone who eats pancakes and jam can't be so awfully dangerous.
 You can talk to him.”